cpinitiative/usaco-guide/content/4_Silver/Sorting_Cpp.md

 }
 ```

-There is no need to create a custom comparator.
+For wormhole sort, there is no need to create a custom comparator:

 ```cpp
 #include <bits/stdc++.h>